 - One simple trick that will make it so you don’t have to pay your last five car payments.

 What does this have to do with homesteading?
 Homesteaders buy cars too!
 I, personally, only buy cheap used cars, but many homesteaders both want and need a new car or truck to accomplish their lifestyle goals.
 Homesteading is about being smart, frugal, and independent.
-What’s more smart, frugal and independent then getting the best out of your next car deal?
+What’s more smart, frugal, and independent than getting the best out of your next car deal?

 Turning Your Head Into a Glass of Marbles